gcarq/arp-spoof/README.md

 This tool allows intercepting Ipv4 traffic between two hosts on the same network.
 Typically between one machine and the internet gateway.

+Please note, this tool was created to get comfortable with Rust, so the code isn't necessarily optimal nor idiomatic.

 **This tool is for educational purposes only.**

 ## Features: